Paulescu/paulescu.github.io/aboutme.md

 I am a freelance mathematician with a passion for machine learning and data science problems.
 I love to read about complex stuff, diggest it and share it in the most comprehensible way possible.

-The field of machine learning is evolving very fast, in particular deep learning.
-Both from a theoretical and an implementation perspective.
-New models and network architectures appear every month, as well as new software that helps us implement, deploy and use these models.
-There are so many new things so often that it can be overwhelming for anyone willing to learn and to work in this field.

-With this blog I want to share interesting topics in machine learning and data science with a very analytical approach, **understanding both the big picture and the finer details.**

-PS: A more Pythonic way to describe my day would be the following:
 ```
 while alive: